 John was invited to Brittany in 1379 by his Breton subjects, who were beginning to become suspicious of Charles V’s intentions; realising that his attempts to bring Brittany into the French royal demesne would threaten her traditional privileges and independence.
 The Breton constable of France, Bertrand de Guesclin, deliberately failed to oppose the duke’s landing.
 After Charles V died in September 1380 a peace was negotiated with the aid of the count of Flanders and Louis, duke of Anjou, which was ratified in the 2nd Treaty of Guérande in April 1381.

 A consequence of the treaty was that John de Montfort now opposed his former allies in England and Navarre.
 With Edward III dying in 1377, his young grandson was now King Richard II.
-The English still occupied Brest, and John was had difficulties in collecting revenues from his English estates.
+The English still occupied Brest, and John was having difficulties in collecting revenues from his English estates.
 John’s wife, Duchess Joan, had been staying in England during the troubles but, after much wrangling, was finally returned to her husband in 1382, only to die in November 1384.
 Her death removed an important connection to the English court and Richard II, her half-brother.

 The 1380s saw John consolidating his position in Brittany, making alliances with other French princes, such as the dukes of Berry and Burgundy and the king of Navarre.
 He developed the duchy’s institutions, encouraged trade, devised new taxes and exploited minting rights.
 On a cultural level, John expanded his court and encouraged the arts by extensive patronage.
 He also encouraged loyalty to his family and dynasty, which was helped greatly by his marriage to Joan of Navarre in 1386 and the birth of his long-awaited heir in 1389.